How to remove nofollow attribute from your WordPress blog

-As you may already know, Wordpress the rel=”nofollow” attribute in comments.
+As you may already know, WordPress the rel=”nofollow” attribute in comments.
 That makes any comment with a link on it have no significance for Google when they ranks websites.
 Getting rid of the rel=”nofollow” attribute is one of the tactics that many WordPress bloggers follow to get more people comment on their blogs.
 And in my view, this is quite fair – comments add content to a certain blog, the blog pays them back with a link that will be counted by Google, will rise their pagerank and make their way up in Google searches.
 So, let’s begin.

 There are two ways through which you can turn off rel=”nofollow” attribute in your blog: